List of characters in mythology novels by Rick Riordan: Will Solace

-In The Tower of Nero, Nico has become depressed following the death of Jason Grace on top of all of his other losses while Will is supportive and concerned for his boyfriend.
+In The Tower of Nero, Nico becomes depressed following the death of Jason Grace on top of all of his other losses while Will is supportive and concerned for his boyfriend.
 During the final battle with Nero, Nico and Will help Apollo alongside the troglodytes, with Will at one point suddenly arriving with Camp Half-Blood reinforcements, as Nero apparently has the upper hand.
 Following Nero's death, Will coordinates treating everyone's injuries and helps Apollo prepare for his final battle with Python.
 Two weeks later, Apollo, now a god once again, visits his son and his boyfriend, and the two reveal that Nico believes that a voice that he's been hearing calling for help from Tartarus is Bob.
 Will plans to join Nico on his mission into Tartarus to try to find out what happened to Bob and to rescue him if he can, enlisting the help of the troglodytes to get in and out.
 Rachel provides them with a prophecy.

+In The Sun and the Star, two months after receiving their prophecy, Nico and Will are the last kids at camp after all of the other demigods, including the year-rounders, choose to leave to see the world or to be with their mortal families at the end of the summer.
+Rachel arrives to repeat her prophecy for what turns out to be the twelfth time and Nico convinces a reluctant Chiron to give him and Will an official quest to rescue Bob.
+The quest brings up the problems with Nico and Will's relationship, particularly due to the effects of the River Acheron on the two demigods.
+Will is shown to be uncomfortable with the Underworld in general which irks his boyfriend due to Nico seeing it as his second home, although Nico helps Will to get a new perspective on it.
+In addition, Will is weakened over time by being so far from his father's domain of the sun.
+While telling stories to Gorgyra in exchange for her help, Nico and Will reveal the story of their relationship, including the fact that it was Nico who made the first move in what was intended to be a private picnic with the help of Juniper and the dryads but was turned inadvertently into a public coming out party.
+Throughout the quest, Will learns how to use his powers more offensively, using his powers over light to emit rays from his body that kills Epiales and singes Nyx's wing.
+Will is also able to tap into Apollo's plague powers and give Nyx a case of hay fever.
+By channeling his light through Nico into his sword, Will is able to make the weapon more powerful.
+They succeed in rescuing Bob and his pet Small Bob from Tartarus and return to Camp Half-Blood.